Battle of Mactan: Magellan's death according to Antonio Pigafetta's journal

-As said in EyeWitness to history, Pigafetta writes that Magellan, in an attempt to show off his power and scare the local Mactan tribes into obedience, took most of his men to storm the beach and attack the natives.
-He ordered the men on his ship to fire upon the natives with their muskets and cannons, however, Magellan made a strategic error, not taking into account the reef that stands between the beach and his ship.
-The distance to the ship was too great, so the cannons and muskets were not able to reach the natives.
+As related in EyeWitness to history, Pigafetta writes that Magellan, in an attempt to show his power and frighten the local Mactan tribes into obedience, took most of his men to storm the beach and attack the natives, ordering the men on his ship to fire upon the natives with muskets and cannons.
+However, he had not taken into account the reef between the ship and the beach; the shots fell short.